 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-After arriving home, contact your doctor if any of the following occurs: Large amounts of bleeding from the rectumFeverFoul-smelling drainage from the rectumExcessive swelling in the rectal areaInability to control bowel movementsDifficulty urinating
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Large amounts of bleeding from the rectumFeverFoul-smelling drainage from the rectumExcessive swelling in the rectal areaInability to control bowel movementsDifficulty urinating

 Anal fissure.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated November 20, 2012.
 Accessed May 28, 2013.